-3.8.5 All nations have the right to defend themselves according to the UN Charter.
+- 3.8.5 All nations have the right to defend themselves according to the UN Charter.
 Nonetheless, an assessment should be made of whether the import is an appropriate and proportionate response to the recipient country's need to defend itself, to ensure internal security, and assist in international peace-keeping and humanitarian operations.
-The following questions should be considered:

-- Is there a plausible threat to security that the planned arms import could meet? - Are the armed forces equipped to meet such a threat? - Is the planned arms import a plausible priority considering the overall threat?
+The following questions should be considered: - Is there a plausible threat to security that the planned import of military technology or equipment could meet? - Are the armed forces equipped to meet such a threat? - Is the planned import a plausible priority considering the overall threat?